Table of contents

 Resume

-As much as our industry relies on portfolios, you still need to have an appealing landscape architecture resume.
+As much as the industry relies on portfolios, you still need to have an appealing landscape architecture resume.

 • The basics (name, contact information, location, etc)